-The Company accounts for leases in accordance with FASB ASU 2016-02, Leases (Topic 842), and its operating leases consist of manufacturing/warehouse space and office equipment.
+The Company accounts for leases in accordance with ASU 842, and its operating leases consist of manufacturing/warehouse space in Rockaway, New Jersey and office equipment.
 The Company elected not to recognize right of use assets and lease liabilities for short term leases, i.e., leases with a noncancelable period of 12 months or less.
 The Company recognized the option to renew its manufacturing/warehouse space ("Rockaway space") as part of the right of use asset and the lease liability as the Company deemed that the renewal option was reasonably certain to be exercised.